hairstyle trends 25 Hairstyles for Greasy Hair That Will Hide Oily Roots

 Try it at home by pulling your strands into a ponytail as you normally would.
 Next, split the length of your ponytail into two even sections.
 Take a tiny amount of hair from the outer edge of one section and cross it over to the other side.
 Continue switching back and forth between sections until you reach the end of your hair.

 If it wasn’t already obvious, we clearly have a thing for braids.
 Another one on our radar is the French braid.
 The French braid is an elegant and stylish number that can be worn down for work or up for a celebratory occasion.
 Adding a headband to the look gives it a flattering, face-framing element.
-Visit our article, Braiding Basics: How to French Braid Your Hair, to give your greasy hair a graceful vibe.
+Visit our article on how to French braid your hair, to give your greasy hair a graceful vibe.

 Sure, big hair is in, but that doesn’t mean you can’t give the sleek ponytail a go.
-It’s a versatile style that is all about creating a smooth finish for a fresh-out-of-the-salon look.
+It’s a versatile style that is all about creating a smooth finish for a fresh-out-of-the-salon look — and yes, it’s achievable even in the summer.
 It’s also a modern option that works for the office or enjoying a girl’s night.
-Grab your L’Oréal Paris Elnett Extra Strong Hold hairspray and click through to our article on How to Create a Sleek Ponytail to get started.
+Grab your L’Oréal Paris Elnett Satin Extra Strong Hold, Light Hairspray to get started.

 Half-up top knots are an old-school look that seems to have never gone out of style.
 And with many influencers wearing the style, it comes in handy as a fashionable way to conceal greasy hair.
 It keeps the oiliest sections of your hair tamed while allowing the remainder of your hair to hang free.